Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: The Framework

-Similar to Proposition \ref{prop:SIS}, part (ii) of Proposition \ref{prop:buc} provides a way of fining the optimal evaluation policy, since it characterizes the causal impact of any such policy.
+Similar to Proposition \ref{prop:SIS}, part (ii) of Proposition \ref{prop:buc} provides a way of finding the optimal evaluation policy, since it characterizes the causal impact of any such policy.
 Whereas Proposition 1 requires the behavior policy to satisfy sequential ignorability---an unrealistic assumption in most applications---Proposition \ref{prop:buc} only requires the unobserved variables to have a bounded impact.
 Importantly, however, Proposition \ref{prop:SIS} directly provides an $\alpha$-MEU unbiased estimator, but Proposition \ref{prop:buc} does so subject to a tuning parameter $\tilde\alpha$.
 Specifically, in part (ii) of Proposition \ref{prop:buc}, the function $f$ can be computed using only observed data.
 This, in turn, resolves the issue that the outcome of interest under the evaluation policy as well as the time-varying confounders needed to estimate it are unobservable.
-But to use Proposition \ref{prop:buc} part (ii), one needs to tune the parameter $\tilde\alpha$.
+However, to use Proposition \ref{prop:buc} part (ii), one needs to tune the parameter $\tilde\alpha$.
 Since $f$ is a decreasing function and $\tilde\alpha\in\MI$, tuning $\tilde\alpha$ can be done in an structured way.
 For example, in practice, one is often interested in evaluating policies that are known to be better than the behavior policy.
 Thus, we have $f (\tilde\alpha)\geq MEU_\alpha\big[\Gamma_T(\blambda^b)\big]$, implying that one can start tuning $\tilde\alpha$ using the threshold value $\tilde\alpha^*\teq \min\bigg\{f^{(-1)} \Big(MEU_\alpha\big[\Gamma_T(\blambda^b)\big]\Big), 1\bigg\}$ and only consider values of $\tilde\alpha$ that are in $[0,\tilde\alpha^*]$.
 More importantly, it should be noted that the parameters $(\eta_t^m)_{t\in\MT,m\in\MM}$ are design sensitivity parameters.
 Specifically, for any $\epsilon>0$, they can be chosen so that $f(0)-f(\tilde\alpha^*)<\epsilon$.
 Since $f(0)-f(\tilde\alpha^*)\geq 0$, this allows one to use any $\tilde\alpha$ in $[0,\tilde\alpha^*]$ and obtain an {\em approximate} unbiased $MEU_\alpha$ estimator for $\Gamma_T(\blambda^e)$ with a guaranteed approximation error of $\epsilon$.
+While this provides an approximation method, two limitations are noteworthy: (1) obtaining an exact value for $\tilde\alpha$ (and hence, an exact unbiased $MEU_\alpha$ estimator for $\Gamma_T(\blambda^e)$) can be challenging, and (2) the bounds in part (i) of Proposition \ref{prop:buc} can be conservative, since in general they may diverge exponentially in $T$.
+Nonetheless, as described above, one can obtain an $\epsilon$-approximate unbiased $MEU_\alpha$ estimator for $\Gamma_T(\blambda^e)$.

 Finally, we note that one can extend Propositions \ref{prop:SIS} and \ref{prop:buc} to provide doubly robust estimators\footnote{For related studies on doubly robust estimators, we refer to \cite{Bang2015, Jiang2015, Thomas2016, Kallus2020, Athey2021}, and the references therein.} to account for the fact that, under each given model $m\in\MM$, the variance of an importance sampling based estimator can be high.
 Such an extension is, however, not that useful in our work, because we are (a) directly allowing for a cloud of models, and (b) using $MEU_\alpha$ of the outcome variable as opposed to its expected value (the criterion used in the studies related to doubly robust estimation).
 Instead, we next develop two RL methods based on our results, and establish that they have suitable asymptotic behavior, including consistency and asymptotic normality.
 We also test their performance directly using both a clinical data set and simulation experiments, and find that our proposed learning methods provide strong robustness to model ambiguity (see, e.g., Section~\ref{sec:robsutness}).